Book Recommendations

 Trauma Recovery Inspiration

 Emmy award winning podcast producer Stephanie Foo wrote this compelling and touching memoir about her complex trauma and her journey through various forms of treatment for it.
-It includes a some capstone sessions with me at the end.
+It includes some capstone sessions with me at the end.

 This memoir was written by my patient as a way to make sense of and heal from his painful childhood.
 The last third of the book is about our therapy and his journey of recovery.